Multi-stage Deep Learning Artifact Reduction for Pallel-beam Computed Tomography: Notation and concepts

 \subsection{Artifacts}

-We focus on noise, ring, and zinger artifacts.
 For a general artifact introduced by the imaging process, we illustrate its propagation through the pipeline, leading to artifacts in the reconstructed images.
 Additionally, we provide schematic representations of the different artifacts in each pipeline stage to facilitate a better understanding of their characteristics.

-Corrupted projections $\hat{\mathbf{p}}=\left\{ \hat{\mathbf{x}}_1,...,\hat{\mathbf{x}}_{N_{\theta}} \right\}$ consist of a series of corrupted projection images $\hat{\mathbf{x}}_i$, and are a combination of the underlying clean projection images $\mathbf{p}$ and artifacts $\mathbf{n}$,
+Corrupted projections $\hat{\mathbf{p}}=\left\{ \hat{\mathbf{p}}_1,...,\hat{\mathbf{p}}_{N_{a}} \right\}$ consist of a series of corrupted projection images $\hat{\mathbf{x}}_i$, and are a combination of the underlying clean projection images $\mathbf{p}$ and artifacts $\mathbf{n}$,

-For example, $\mathbf{n}$ can contain noise, offsets of pixel values that cause ring artifacts, and/or outliers that cause zinger artifacts.
+For example, $\mathbf{n}$ can contain noise, offsets by miscalibrated detector pixels that cause ring artifacts, and/or outliers that cause zinger artifacts.
 In a scenario where no artifact removal steps are included in the CT pipeline and, for illustration, we assume a linear reconstruction operation $\mathcal{R}_{lin}$, the resulting reconstruction images would be expressed as $\hat{\mathbf{r}}$:

 Here, $\mathcal{R}_{lin}\left(\mathcal{T}\left(\mathbf{p}\right)\right)$ represents the ideal artifact-free reconstruction image, and $\mathcal{R}_{lin}\left(\mathcal{T}\left(\mathbf{n}\right)\right)$ represents the artifacts originating from artifact term $\mathbf{n}$ in corrupted projection images.
 In this manner, artifacts that occur during acquisition are passed through the pipeline and become artifacts in the reconstructed images.
 In the following, we describe three common artifact types encountered in (high-energy) CT systems.
 Existing methods for reducing artifacts are discussed in Section~\ref{sec:classmet}.